COBRA Health Insurance

 The determination of disability must occur within the first 60 days of COBRA dental coverage.
 If qualified, coverage may be extended for up to 29 months.
 After the continuation period has commenced, and a spouse or dependent has another event that would entitle them to their own coverage, coverage may once again be extended.
 However, in no situation will a continuation of coverage last for more than 36 months from the first COBRA event that qualified for coverage.

-The full monthly premium will be your responsibility, however.
-This includes any portion your employer may have paid previously as well as an administrative surcharge of 2%.
+However, you will be responsible for the full monthly premium.
+This includes any portion your employer may have paid previously, as well as an administrative surcharge of 2%.
 Although you must pay for COBRA dental insurance, the premiums will likely reflect a group rate, making coverage more affordable than if you were to purchase a new dental insurance plan.

-The exception, however, would be if coverage is extended beyond the initial 18 month period due to disability or a secondary qualifying event.
+The exception, however, would be if coverage is extended beyond the initial 18-month period due to disability or a secondary qualifying event.
 If coverage continues beyond 18 months, you will be responsible for 150% of the premium.
 Payment is due within 45 days of first choosing to extend coverage.
-After that, insurance carriers provide for a 30 day grace period to make payments.
+After that, insurance carriers provide a 30-day grace period to make payments.

 If you, as the employee, decide not to continue with COBRA dental insurance, your spouse, partner, or children can still purchase the coverage.
 Just like you, they will need to accept coverage within 60 days of the qualifying event.
 In addition, if any covered individual were to marry while covered, the spouse may be added at any time.
 Newborns may be added within 30 days of their birth.